cxcloud/cxcloud-documentation/best-practices/create-custom-frontend.md

-# Customizing core services and demo front-end
+# Create and deploy a custom front-end

-When you have created your "default" CX Cloud, as a next step you might want to customize it a bit for example to create a demo for a specific use case.
-Here are some pointers for that.
+For an actual customer project, your team might want to start with a "clean" project and not use CX Cloud demo frontend as a starter.
+You can of course check our Angular and React demos for some guidance.
+But as both Angular and React provide nice skeleton apps to start with, we have provided you with guides on how to start working with those.

-## Customize core services
+## Angular
+Please refer to our Angular accelerator guide.

-## Customize front-end demo
+## React
+TBA